 The Safe Way To Use Prop Firms

 The safest way to trade with forex prop firms is to use multiple prop firms, whilst still having your own trading capital as your main account.
 Why do I recommend this?
-By using multiple companies for your funding, for example using MyForexFunds for an instant $10,000 and DT4X Trader for an instant $50,000, you’re hedging your risk so if one of these prop firms goes down – you won’t lose everything!
+By using multiple companies for your funding, for example using MyForexFunds for an instant $10,000 and BluFx for an instant $50,000 in funding, you’re hedging your risk so if one of these prop firms goes down – you won’t lose everything!

 When you take profits out of your prop firm account every month, you should be putting at least some of this back into your own forex trading account, to compound it.
 What does this look like in principle?